AMID Logo E-BAY Logo

 LCL (Less than Container Load) allows multiple shippers to share space in a single container.
 It’s a cost-effective solution for businesses and individuals who don't have enough goods to fill an entire container, making it a smart choice for affordable international shipping.

-2. How does LCL reduce international shipping costs?
+2. How does LCL reduce prices?

 4. When is LCL the most affordable international shipping option?